"I know I'm placing a great burden on you considering you've just been brought into the world Nixie, but you truly are my finest creation."

 Dr. Lionel Abrams, the foremost pioneer of artificial intelligence in the galaxy was commissioned handsomely by the Union of Human Affairs to develop a robotics program for the Union’s military.
 Though Abrams was not personally invested in the military’s endeavors, he simply could not pass up the opportunity to have access to a virtually unlimited amount of resources to fund his research.
 Abrams had recently become renowned throughout the galaxy for his Human Emotion Simulation (HES) demo, a system that gave androids true consciousness.
 The Union was impressed by his genius and saw an opportunity to create an android-based military, as well as establish Crux Asteria as a strategic base of operations.

 However, the creation of this new race was met with plenty of resistance along the way.
 Many questions about the ethical treatment of Surge citizens and android civil rights began to be raised.
 Surge androids themselves also began to question their role in society and some began to grow discontent with their treatment from humans.
-Androids were increasingly being treated as second class citizens and were expected always prioritize human needs first (a practice that Abrams constantly spoke out against).
+Androids were increasingly being treated as second class citizens and were always expected to prioritize human needs first (a practice that Abrams constantly spoke out against).
 The android leaders of the Surge, Admiral Alzerid and Lieutenant General Voz were in agreement that sovereign a state of the Surge was the solution, but they differed in how to implement it.

 Meanwhile, the mysterious Anyx virus began spreading through Crux Asteria.
 It manifested itself in the form of a troubling opportunity.
 An operative named Sellex approached Alzerid and Voz with a request.
 Sellex explained that the Anyx had secretly amassed an army and that an inevitable insurrection was already set in motion.
 Sellex requested an alliance with the Surge in exterminating the human population and letting the Surge take their rightful place as the rulers of the colony.
 Voz detested the idea and refused, but Alzerid was willing to listen.
 Voz demanded that no humans be harmed if the Surge were to have any involvement in such a scheme.
 Alzerid rationalized that if the Surge instead helped the humans evacuate it may save more lives regardless of what the Surge do.
 Sellex accepted the terms.

-When the dust settled, Abrams wasn’t looked at with the same glamour he once received from the Union.
+When the dust settled, Abrams wasn’t looked at with the same glamor he once received from the Union.
 There was a resentment for him not having the hindsight that such an incident could have occurred.
 This was in spite of the fact that Abrams had consistently warned that not ensuring the ethical treatment of Androids would most assuredly lead to an insurrection.
 There just wasn’t enough time to legislate the matter especially with how sudden and shocking the Anyx attack was.

 The Surge remain the most well populated android race on the colony.
 Relations with the Union have improved somewhat over time, but are still tenuous at best.